After over 100 days of war, Palestinians fight in hard-hit areas of Gaza and fire rockets at Israel

 Gaza's Health Ministry said Tuesday that the bodies of 158 people killed in Israeli strikes have been brought to hospitals in the past 24 hours, bringing the war's overall death toll to 24,285.
 The ministry does not differentiate between civilian and combatant deaths but says around two-thirds of those killed were women and children.

-Senior U.N. officials warned Monday that Gaza faces widespread famine and disease if more aid is not allowed into the territory.
+Senior U.N. officials warned Monday that Gaza faces widespread famine and disease if more aid is not allowed in.
 While they did not directly blame Israel, they said aid delivery is hobbled by the opening of too few border crossings, a slow vetting process, and continuing fighting throughout the territory — all of which is largely under Israel's control.

 U.N.
 Secretary-General Antonio Guterres said U.N. agencies and their partners “cannot effectively deliver humanitarian aid while Gaza is under such heavy, widespread and unrelenting bombardment.”
 At least 152 U.N. staffers have been killed in Gaza since the start of the war.